Arsenal's Walcott pleased to be England regular

 Arsenal's Theo Walcott has expressed his surprise at becoming a regular in Fabio Capello's England squad.
+The former Southampton winger has started all four of England's World Cup qualifiers to date and scored a stunning hat-trick in their 4-1 success over Croatia.

 "I hadn't expected to play any qualifying games really - I was an unknown quantity," he told the Daily Telegraph.